pbwolf/drainclog/README.md

 We use the tag-path *tail* because the *leaf* element is often a sufficient basis for selecting a processing rule, and when it's not, often the leaf and its immediate parent suffice.

-While reading the file, and particularly as each element opens, xml-skim traverses the configuration list to figure out what to do, then memoizes the answer.
-Therefore, the linear search through the configuration should not be too onerous for files of regular, repeating structure.

 ## Non-features